 I knew I had to make changes in my career because of the new challenges I faced from the stroke.
 I left the Huntington Historical Society and got a job at John’s Crazy Socks.
 I’m in charge of donation boxes.
-I don’t have to write the grants reports, or the e-newsletter which is good because I have a bit of difficulty writing.
+I don’t have to write the grants reports or the e-newsletter which is good because I have a bit of difficulty writing.
 I am excited to work here.
 I think because there are so many people who are differently abled who work here.
 Mark Cronin, the president of John’s Crazy Socks, told me that I am going to celebrate soon because I will realize through working here that my differently abled self is my fabulous self.
 Besides John’s Crazy Socks, I work two other jobs: I am the Assistant Historian at the Town of Huntington, and I am a Disney travel agent.
 It is a crazy schedule, but I love all three of my jobs.

 I am married to Sean Napolitano, and I am the proud mother of London, my black lab mix which we got from the North Shore Animal League.
 We adopted London on the one-year anniversary of my stroke.
 He is 8 months and getting so big….
 65 pounds already.
 We love him.
 I live a great life.
-We don’t have a lot of money, but That never bothered us.
-I go out and I thank the higher powers that I am alive.
+We don’t have a lot of money, but that never bothered us.
+I thank the higher powers that I am alive.
 At thirty-five years old, when I think of the rest of my life… it’s hard.
 But I try, that’s all I can do.

 I want to share my journey to recovery with you.
 It won’t be easy, butI hope that you read myblog and find some strength and inspiration to get through any hardships you may face.